NateEag/how-i-code/content/fundamentals.rst

 ..
 TODO Decide whether editing text is just a sub-point of writing.

+..
+TODO Decide whether 'Learning new tools' is a subpoint of 'Using programs'.
+   I think it is not, but if I decide that I should explain why in the respective essays.

 * `Caring for users`_
 * `Understanding problems deeply`_
 * Listening